iChoake/.gitignore/README.md

 ## Welcome!

 Hey there!
 Welcome to the **Python Project Template** repository.
 This repository is designed to help you kickstart your Python projects with best practices and a clean, efficient codebase.
-This README will guide you through the essentials of our `.gitignore` and `.gitignore_global` files—because nobody likes clutter in their codebase, right?
+This README will guide you through the essentials of our `.gitignore` file—because nobody likes clutter in their codebase, right?
 Let's keep things tidy!

 ## 🛡️ .gitignore: Your Codebase's Best Friend